SAP-samples/btp-cf-cap-multitenant-susaas/docu/3-advanced/0-introduction-advanced-scope/README.md

 2. [Scope Features](#2-Scope-Features)
 3. [Scope Result](#3-Scope-Result)

-You can set up the Advanced Scope in either a **Free Tier** or [**Enterprise Account**](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/171511cc425c4e079d0684936486eee6.html) type SAP BTP environments.

-A **Trial** setup is not available for this scope because some of the services required like SAP Identity Authentication service are not available in Trial environments.
+Please note that the **SAP Identity Authentication Service** used in this scope is only available in **Pay-As-You-Go** (PAYG) and **CPEA** accounts.
+Because of this limitation, the Advanced Scope **cannot be done** in **Trial accounts**!

+Good news - A tutorial how to setup a PAYG account (allowing you to use all Free Tier service plans) can be found in the [Tutorial Navigator](https://developers.sap.com/tutorials/btp-free-tier-account.html).

 See the following screenshot to get an idea of the Advanced Scope architecture.

 ![Advanced Architecture](./images/App_Architecture_Advanced.png)